 One of the things that I’ve always done every year is having students create review games based on the content from that year.
-Usually, we do these games for math but I’m sure you could do them for whatever content area you’d like.
+Usually, we do these games for math, but I’m sure you could do them for whatever content area you’d like.
 Students can work individually, in pairs, or in groups to create a fun review game on a specific topic.
-Since we play games all year, this is always a fun activity for my students since now it is their turn to make a game.
-They have so much fun doing it and then we have all of those fun games to play in between the end of the year activities.
-I usually give them some sort of rubric with a list of components that the games need.
+Since we play games all year, this is always a fun activity for my students since it is their turn to make a game.
+They have so much fun doing it, and then we have all those fun games to play between the end of the year activities.
+I usually give them some rubric with a list of components that the games need.

 I’ve seen some pretty awesome games over the years.
 I give them paper, supplies, and a rubric.
-They let me know the topics they would like to focus on and then they get to work.
+They let me know the topics they want to focus on, and then they get to work.
 I’ve had balloon games, card games, mathopoly, and more.
 We have so much fun playing and reviewing with them, too!

 Read the whole blog post about this activity here and grab some freebies over there to help you get started!

 FUN Close Reading Activities

 I like to keep everything relating to content until at least the last two weeks, so these close reading packs are handy.
 Not only are the articles HIGH INTEREST and the questions rigorous, but the mystery picture is super engaging for students.
 You will have students WANT to re-read and find the correct answers because they don’t want to mess up their pictures.
 Each pack is filled with a review of ELA standards!
 Click here to find all the close reading packs I have available now.